ligato/docs/docs/plugins/vpp-plugins.md

 - Pointers to the `*.proto` containing configuration/NB protobuf API definitions, the 'models.go' file defining the model, and the conf file if one is available.
 - Example configuration interactions using an etcd data store, REST and gPRC.

+!!!
+Note
+    For VPP plugins, REST supports the retrieval of the existing configuration.
+REST cannot be used to add, modify or delete configuration data.

+---

 **Agentctl**